 Although the cost of housing has continued to rise in recent years, Austin is also a great place to raise a family.
 The school districts in and around Austin are considered some of the best in the state, and there are plenty of child-friendly events to keep your children entertained throughout the year.
 The Austin Parks Foundation hosts Movies in the Park during the warmer months of the year, and places like The Thinkery and Peter Pan Mini-Golf will bring a smile to any child’s face.
-Austin is also good for mom and dad’s wallet, with only 2.7% unemployment at the end of last year and a 96.3 cost of living index score compared to the U.S. average of 100.

-With so many great qualities, it is no wonder that Austin has been ranked as the best place to live for the second year in a row.
+With so many great qualities, it is no wonder that Austin has been ranked as the best place to live for the fourth year in a row.
 No city is perfect and Austin has its faults just like any other, but the people who live here can attest that those faults are more than made up for by the quality of life that Austin has to offer.
 Austin has something for everyone, and that’s what makes it the perfect place to call home.

 - Your Guide to Austin’s 8 Downtown Neighborhoods: 2nd Street District, 6th Street, etc.